GazzaJ/CI-MS3-W3Recipes/README.md

 ## **Credits** <a name="credits"></a>

 ### **Content**
 The content of this website was created by Gareth John.
-Snippets of code have been copied from official documentation and other sources creditted below and in the respective code files.
+Snippets of code have been copied from official documentation and other sources credited below and in the respective code files.
 All pre-loaded recipes were written by the developer.

 ### **Media**

-The photos used in this site, or in pre-populated recipes by the developer were obtained from the folloing sources:
+The photos used in this site, or in pre-populated recipes by the developer were obtained from the following sources:
 | Photo | Description | Source | Attribution |
 |-------|-------------|--------|-------------|
 | 001   | [App Logo](https://www.freelogodesign.org/manager) | Free Logo Design | Designed by the developer |